Skip to main content

 Once your account had been accepted, you will need to activate it by depositing the required minimum deposit value.

-This can vary significantly; anywhere from practically zero to literally a million dollars, so be sure to do your research and have a good idea of what you are getting into before you begin the application process.
+This can vary significantly as it does change often; though generally it can be 250,000 at a minimum, so be sure to do your research and have a good idea of what you are getting into before you begin the application process.

 The minimum deposit amount will again depend upon whether you are a US citizen, the type of account you want to open, and the bank you have chosen.

-How much does it cost to Open a private Swiss Bank Account?
+How much does it cost to Open a Private Offshore Swiss Bank Account for a Non Resident?

 Which Swiss Banks Are Best for Foreigners?